kyleko1234/myEasyLedger/rest_api/Documentation/Category/Contents/Update a Category.md

 ### Update a category
 Endpoint: `PUT /category/{id}`

 Updates a category with the values of the parameters passed.
 All parameters must be passed in order to update the object.
-Any parameters not passed are set to null.
+Cannot be used to delete an object, use the DELETE endpoint instead.
 ___

 #### Request Body Parameters